General/Ancestry Research Guides

 Prepare Research Questions

 Genealogy research questions form the basis of your research.
 The more specific they are the better the chance to get detailed answers.
 For example, if you ask “How can you describe the life of my great-grandmother?” you will probably get a general description with basic facts.
-This question can’t give you a specific piece of information to set you on the right path.
+This question can’t give you specific information to set you on the right path.

 If you’re just starting your genealogy research and looking for information to create your family tree, then you may need to focus on usual facts like: